chavezheras/quartz/content/public_notes/EPFL symposium/Creanalytics.md

 In their YouTube channel _Movieclips_ is described as ‘the largest collection of licensed movie clips on the web’.
 At the time of writing, it had over 58 million subscribers and almost 60 billion aggregated views.

-In terms of sheer size and exposure, these numbers dwarf most film archives, but it is important to note that in terms of breadth and diversity, these movie clips are only one deep but thin slice of global film production, namely, recent Hollywood popular cinema licenced by these large media companies.
+In terms of access, these numbers dwarf most film archives, but it is important to note that in terms of breadth and diversity, these movie clips are only one deep but thin slice of global film production, namely, recent Hollywood popular cinema licenced by these large media companies.

 --